sematext/docs/docs/sematext-docker-agent/configuration.md

   - \-e DOCKER\_HOST - e.g. tcp://ip-reachable-from-container:2375/
   - \-e DOCKER\_TLS\_VERIFY - 0 or 1
-  - \-e DOCKER\_CERT\_PATH - path to your certificate files, mount the path to the countainer with "-v
+  - \-e DOCKER\_CERT\_PATH - path to your certificate files, mount the path to the container with "-v
     $DOCKER\_CERT\_PATH:$DOCKER\_CERT\_PATH"

 Run Sematext Agent with access to Docker TLS socket: